CoolProp/CoolProp/Web/coolprop/wrappers/FORTRAN/index.rst

 .. warning::

-    You MUST(!!!) put the -lstdc++ standard libary *after* libCoolProp.a.
+    You MUST(!!!) put the -lstdc++ standard library *after* libCoolProp.a.
 Same thing if you compile the fortran to object file, static library must always be at the end.

 .. _FORTRAN77: